Entry Gate Reconfiguration

 Gate Signage: Yield To Lane On The Right

-by GJ, over 2 years ago
+by GJ, almost 4 years ago

 Signage needed for public safety as follows: The need to be a sign installed where lanes merge after entering front entry gate that reads as follows or similar: YIELD TO THE RIGHT LANE